Camh-git/Tech-returners/Week 4/Mars-rover-project/README.md

 The user will also be able to list and use the tools on their selected vehicle(WIP).

 ## Key features

+The main features of this application are:

+- Create a map for the rovers to rove on.
+- Move rovers around the map.
+- Manage a group of several types of (semi-credible) vehicles (not fully implemented)

 ## Approach